QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Linear Algebra/Eigenvectors and Eigenvalues.md

 $$
 A \textbf{v}= \lambda \textbf{v}
 $$
-To calculate the eigenvector we rewrite to:
+To calculate the eigenvector we rewrite to
 $$
 A \textbf{v} - \lambda \textbf{v} = 0
 $$